Ethiopia – Dec 21-Jan 7, 2023

 Alone, it took 50 minutes to reach the Zege Peninsula.
 I was immediately told to pay the local guides association fees of 550 EB.
 I said I didn’t want a guide and had researched the monasteries.
 “We have lived here for many generations and this is how we make our living” We guard the treasury” on and on.
 I said I just wanted to see the monastery, didn’t need a guide and left.

-Ura Kidane Mihret Monastery.
+• Ura Kidane Mihret Monastery.
 Circular church dating from the 16th century & featuring colourful murals on its interior walls.

-The best monastery of them all, this is a spectacular large round building built on a foundation of 6 layers of heavy stones.
+The best monastery of them all, it is a spectacular large round building built on a foundation of 6 layers of heavy stones.
 The roof is metal but the inner roof is constructed of bamboo poles and supported on enormous square posts.
 A silver fascia on the outside supports hundreds of conical metal bells.
 Like all Ethiopian churches, there are three sections.
 The outer circle here is for chanting and where the women are allowed.
 Its outer walls are formed by thin bamboo poles.
-Enter the “holy-holy” (the inner circle where men are allowed) through 7 sets of 15 foot high doors made of one piece of sycamore wood.
-Many of these have charcoal drawings made by the ordinary folk.
-The walls here are stone covered with mud/straw polished to a very smooth surface.
+Enter the “holy-holy” (the inner circle where men are allowed) through 7 sets of 15-foot high doors made of one piece of sycamore wood.
+Many of these have charcoal drawings made by ordinary folk.
+The walls here are stone-covered with mud/straw polished to a very smooth surface.
 Several chandeliers are in this section.
 The square inner sanctum is closed by heavy curtains (only priests, deacons and monks can enter).
 Its exterior walls are covered in brightly painted religious icons of a very simple style.
 This is what the church is famous for.

 • Azwa Maryam monastery.
-Apparently near the boat dock, I didn’t see it.
+Apparently, near the boat dock, I didn’t see it.

 • Tana Haik Entons Eysus United Monastery